huggingface/blog/deep-rl-dqn.md

 Internally, our Q-function has **a Q-table, a table where each cell corresponds to a state-action pair value.** Think of this Q-table as **the memory or cheat sheet of our Q-function.**

 The problem is that Q-Learning is a *tabular method*.
-Aka, a problem in which the state and actions spaces **are small enough for approximate value functions to be represented as arrays and tables**.
+Aka, a problem in which the state and actions spaces **are small enough to approximate value functions to be represented as arrays and tables**.
 And this is **not scalable**.

 Q-Learning was working well with small state space environments like:

 - FrozenLake, we had 14 states.
 - Taxi-v3, we had 500 states.

-IMG Frozen Lake Taxi-v3

 But think of what we're going to do today: we will train an agent to learn to play Space Invaders using the frames as input.

-As **[Nikita Melkozerov mentioned](https://twitter.com/meln1k), Atari environments** have an observation space with a shape of (210, 160, 3), containing values ranging from 0 to 255 si that gives us 256^(210*160*3) = 256^100800 (for comparison, we have approximately 10^80 atoms in the observable universe ).
+As **[Nikita Melkozerov mentioned](https://twitter.com/meln1k), Atari environments** have an observation space with a shape of (210, 160, 3), containing values ranging from 0 to 255 si that gives us 256^(210*160*3) = 256^100800 (for comparison, we have approximately 10^80 atoms in the observable universe).

 <img src="assets/78_deep_rl_dqn/atari.jpg" alt="Atari State Space"/>